d12frosted/elpa-mirror/gnu/denote-readme.txt

         Else use only the latter set of keywords ([Standard note creation]).

+  Function `denote-keywords-sort'
+        Sort `KEYWORDS' if `denote-sort-keywords' is non-nil.
+        `KEYWORDS' is a list of strings, per `denote-keywords-prompt'.

   Function `denote-directory'
         Return path of the variable `denote-directory' as a proper directory, also because it accepts a directory-local value for